Why Reconstruct Breasts?

-In select patients, the LD flap can provide sufficient tissue for a small breast reconstruction without having to place an underlying implant.
+In select patients, the LD flap can provide sufficient tissue for a small breast rebuilding without having to place an underlying implant.
 In most women undergoing LD flap reconstruction, a breast implant or tissue expander is placed under the flap in order to provide sufficient volume.
-Breast reconstruction with an LD flap can be done at the same time as the mastectomy or as a delayed procedure after the patient has healed already healed from the mastectomy.
-This flap sometimes is termed the “Lifeboat” flap which can be used to salvage a previously failed breast reconstruction in cases of implant loss due to infection or radiation.
+Breast restoration with an LD flap can be done at the same time as the mastectomy or as a delayed procedure after the patient has healed already healed from the mastectomy.
+This flap sometimes is termed the “Lifeboat” flap which can be used to salvage a previously failed breast repair in cases of implant loss due to infection or radiation.

 Advantages of LD flap reconstruction

 - Decreased length of surgery and down time compared with abdominal tissue transfer